 Studying sociology gives the student a distinctive way of perceiving the surrounding world and offers unique insights into social behaviour.
 An important aspect of the sociological perspective is the research techniques used to collect and analyze data.
 These techniques can then be applied to the analysis of social issues, e.g., organisational change, entrepreneurship, social responses to catastrophes, poverty, immigration, or love.

-Sociology provides students with a broad social scientific background and specialized understanding of the dynamics of social behaviour.
-Therefore, although many jobs do not specifically include “sociologist” in the title, a degree in sociology prepares students to pursue careers in virtually any field that requires sound understanding of human behaviour in social settings, powerful analytical tools and strong communication skills.
-Consequently, sociology majors are found in virtually every possible career -- journalism, the criminal justice system, politics, human resources, public relations, public administration.
+Sociology provides students with a broad social scientific background and in-depth understanding of the dynamics of social behaviour.
+Therefore, although many jobs do not specifically include “sociologist” in the title, a degree in sociology prepares students for careers in virtually any field that requires a sound understanding of human behaviour in social settings, powerful analytical tools and strong communication skills.
+Consequently, sociology alumni are found in virtually every possible career -- journalism, the criminal justice system, politics, human resources, public relations and public administration.

 Other courses in Sociology